-Comparable to, but more detailed than the Magic Kingdom version (like pretty much all of Disneyland Paris).
-Views are great, however.
+La Cabane Des Robinson is a near-copy of the Swiss Family Treehouse.
+It has some great views.
 This is a must-do, especially on clear days and nights.
 No Fastpass is available, but waits are rare.

 Le Passage Enchanté d'Aladdin [U]

 This is a very short walkthrough attraction with figurine scenes from Aladdin.
 Not a must-do, but it's a very short attraction worth the 5 minutes it will take you.

 Indiana Jones and the Temple of Peril [U, FP]